Green Building Seminar (Renewable Energy Concepts and ideas)

 Introduction

-Green building refers to building design, construction, and operation that prioritize environmental sustainability and resource efficiency.
-Integrating renewable energy sources, energy-efficient technologies, and eco-friendly materials minimises environmental impact and promotes occupant health and well-being.
+Green building refers to design, construction, and operation prioritising environmental sustainability and resource efficiency.
+Integrating renewable energy sources, energy-efficient technologies, and eco-friendly materials minimises ecological impact and promotes occupant health and well-being.
 In an academic context, green building encompasses interdisciplinary studies focusing on sustainable architecture, engineering, and urban planning to create structures that align with ecological and social considerations.

 1. Solar Photovoltaic (PV) Panels: Install solar panels on rooftops or facades to capture sunlight and convert it into electricity, reducing the building’s reliance on conventional energy sources.